 Generally, the recommended dosage is 400 micrograms, ask your doctor if you could take a higher dose for problematic conditions as mentioned above.

-B12-Cyanocobalamin: as we know by now B12 works synergistically with B6 and Folic Acid (aforementioned).
+B12-methylcobalamin: as we know by now B12 works synergistically with B6 and Folic Acid (aforementioned).
 It was isolated originally from liver extract in 1948 and identified as the nutritional factor in liver that prevented pernicious anemia, a deadly type of anemia characterized by large, immature red blood cells.
 Always choose a methylcobalamin form of B12 not cyanocobalamin (comes from cyanide).

 B12 is very beneficial in protecting the myelin sheath, therefore, may be helpful for those suffering from MS (Multiple Sclerosis) and nerve and muscular diseases.
 B12 deficiency includes many problems including memory loss, confusion, delusion, fatigue, loss of balance, depression, dementia, numbness and tingling the hands, ringing in the ears (tinnitus) and decreased reflexes.